 Easter Mass at the Vatican is an incredibly sought after ticket.
 This should though in no way discourage your plans to attend this beautiful event in St. Peter’s Basilica.
 Mass on Easter is celebrated in the Basilica from 10:15 am until noon and is led by the Pope himself.
 Tickets are free, therefore we recommend planning in advance.
 Here is the guide on how to get Easter Mass Vatican tickets.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 A trip to the Eternal City is simply not complete without touring one of Rome’s finest attractions, the Vatican.
 Check out our selection of Vatican tours and decide which one is best for you in order to maximize your Roman getaway.

 How to Score Easter Mass Tickets at the Vatican

 There is no specific form for Easter Mass tickets, requesting tickets for this event follows the same process as requesting tickets for the Papal Audience on Wednesdays throughout the year,

 - Plan ahead, we recommend reaching out to the Vatican 2-6 months ahead of time.

 - If you request a smaller group of tickets you are more likely to get approved by the Vatican.
 It is easier to get 2-4 tickets compared to 15.

 - Send a fax.
 The PDF version of the form is found here.
 Fax number: +39 06 698 85863.
 (Yes, we know faxing is archaic but it’s worth finding a fax machine).

 - You’ll receive an old school letter from the Vatican (cool souvenir?) confirming that they received your request.
 This is not a confirmation of your tickets.

 - When you arrive in Rome, make sure to confirm your tickets.